quixio/quix-docs/docs/platform/tutorials/image-processing/decode.md

 1. Click `Deploy` near the top right hand corner of the screen.

-2. Select the `v1.0` from the verison tag drop down.
+2. Select the `v1.0` from the verison tag dropdown.

 3. Click `Deploy`.